 New Research Funded: Theme Projects on Inertia and Understanding and Improving Saving Behavior

 The Netspar Board of Directors recently awarded two theme project applications grants of €250,000 each, following scientific validation by the Scientific Council and a positive recommendation by the Partner Research Council.
 This brings the total awarded to long-term research in 2019 to 1 million euros.
-These projects are scheduled to start in January 2019, along with those already awarded.

 About the research: